AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Enterprise {#enterprise}

-The **[!UICONTROL Products]** page in the [Admin Console](https://adminconsole.adobe.com) provides the options to manage your products and product profiles.
-Product profiles let you enable all or a subset of Adobe applications and services available in a plan and customize settings associated with a given product or plan.
+The **[!UICONTROL Products]** page in the [Admin Console](https://adminconsole.adobe.com) provides options to manage your products and product profiles.
+Product profiles let you enable all or a subset of Adobe applications and services available in the plan and customize settings associated with a given product or plan.
 You can then assign administrators, called Product Administrators, to the product profiles.
-These administrators add end users to the product profiles that they manage.
+These administrators add end users to the product profiles they manage.

 For more information, see: